BA, BA (Hons)

 Find out about the cost of living for students at Stirling

 Find information on paying fees by instalments

-or one special subject, from:
+Or one special subject, which may include:

 Teaching is conducted in a wide variety of contexts, from the lecture through to small group work.
 Assessment is carried out via examinations, essay writing, workshop reports and other forms, such as the final-year dissertation.
 Final Honours classification is based on work done in Year 3 and Year 4.